Quebec: Law

 The Édifice Ernest-Cormier is the courthouse for the Quebec Court of Appeal in Montreal.

 Quebec law is the shared responsibility of the federal and provincial government.
-The federal government is responsible for criminal law, foreign affairs and laws relating to the regulation of Canadian commerce, interprovincial transportation, and telecommunications.
+The federal government is responsible for criminal law, foreign affairs and laws relating to the regulation of Canadian commerce, interprovincial transport, and telecommunications.
 The provincial government is responsible for private law, the administration of justice, and several social domains, such as social assistance, healthcare, education, and natural resources.

 Quebec law is influenced by two judicial traditions (civil law and common law) and four classic sources of law (legislation, case law, doctrine and customary law).
 Private law in Quebec affects all relationships between individuals (natural or juridical persons) and is largely under the jurisdiction of the Parliament of Quebec.
 The Parliament of Canada also influences Quebec private law, in particular through its power over banks, bankruptcy, marriage, divorce and maritime law.
 The Droit civil du Québec is the primary component of Quebec's private law and is codified in the Civil Code of Quebec.
 Public law in Quebec is largely derived from the common law tradition.
 Quebec constitutional law governs the rules surrounding the Quebec government, the Parliament of Quebec and Quebec's courts.
 Quebec administrative law governs relations between individuals and the Quebec public administration.
 Quebec also has some limited jurisdiction over criminal law.
 Finally, Quebec, like the federal government, has tax law power.
 Certain portions of Quebec law are considered mixed.
 This is the case, for example, with human rights and freedoms which are governed by the Quebec Charter of Human Rights and Freedoms, a Charter which applies to both government and citizens.

 English is not an official language in Quebec law.
 However, both English and French are required by the Constitution Act, 1867 for the enactment of laws and regulations, and any person may use English or French in the National Assembly and the courts.
 The books and records of the National Assembly must also be kept in both languages.